GMC Canyon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Canyon are $968 a year for full coverage.
-Comprehensive insurance costs around $146, collision costs $190, and liability insurance costs around $474.
-Buying just liability costs as low as $522 a year, with insurance for high-risk drivers costing $2,084 or more.
-Teen drivers receive the highest rates at $3,952 a year or more.
+U.S. average auto insurance rates for a GMC Canyon are $968 annually with full coverage.
+Comprehensive insurance costs on average $146, collision costs $190, and liability insurance is estimated at $474.
+Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing $2,084 or more.
+Teens pay the highest rates at $3,952 a year or more.

 Average premium for full coverage: $968

-Prices include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all states and for all Canyon models.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for different Canyon trim levels.

-For the average driver, prices range go from as low as $522 for liability-only coverage to the much higher price of $2,084 for a driver who has had serious violations or accidents.
+For a driver around age 40, GMC Canyon insurance prices go from as cheap as $522 for just the minimum liability insurance to a much higher rate of $2,084 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.